Golden Nugget Lake Tahoe

 Golden Nugget Lake Tahoe Hotel & Casino (formerly Sahara Tahoe, High Sierra, Horizon Lake Tahoe, and Hard Rock Lake Tahoe) is a casino hotel in Stateline, Nevada.
-It is one of four major casino hotels in Stateline.
 Horizon Lake Tahoe closed on April 1, 2014, to begin a $60 million renovation and rebranding as Hard Rock Lake Tahoe, which held its grand opening on January 28, 2015.
-It has 539 hotel rooms and 22750 sqft of gaming space, with 431 slot machines, 33 table games and a new Golden Nugget Sportsbook.
+It has 539 hotel rooms and 22750 sqft of gaming space, with 431 slot machines, 33 table games, and a new Golden Nugget Sportsbook.

 History

 Sahara Tahoe (1965–1983)

 Plans for the casino hotel were announced in January 1963 by the Del E. Webb Corporation, a real estate development firm that also owned casinos in Las Vegas, including the Sahara.
 Webb leased 20 acres of land for the development from the Park Cattle Co., a ranching company with large land holdings in the area.
 Construction began in April 1964.
 The property opened as the Sahara–Tahoe on June 30, 1965.
-Developed at a cost of $25 million, the Sahara had a 14-story hotel with 350 rooms, and a 1,000-seat theater restaurant.
+Developed at a cost of $25 million, the Sahara had a 14-story hotel with 350 rooms and a 1,000-seat theater restaurant.

 The Sahara expanded with a second hotel tower completed in late 1968, with 224 rooms on 8 floors.

 Elvis Presley performed at the Sahara Tahoe from 1971 to 1976, and his suite is still available for guests to book.